 One consideration: a solid concrete slab has no inherent drainage, which means you need to plan where water will go when you drain the tub.
 See the drainage section below.

 A well-built timber deck can work as a hot tub base, and many homeowners prefer the aesthetic continuity it provides.
-However, it requires considerably more engineering than most people expect, and several important rules apply.
+However, it requires considerably more engineering than most people expect.

 Structural requirements: